-Kindergarten is a natural entry point when forty-two places are offered, usually to twenty-one boys and twenty-one girls.
+Kindergarten is a natural entry point when 42 places are offered, usually to 21 boys and 21 girls.
 Applicants to Kindergarten are considered on the following criteria: teacher recommendation, group evaluation with our teachers, and Wechsler Preschool and Primary Scale of Intelligence (WPPSI-IV) results.

-A virtual parent meeting is required for all applicant parents who do not have a child currently enrolled in the School.
-A member of the Admission Office staff will contact you to schedule your virtual parent meeting.
-All parent meetings must be completed by December 17.
-For Parents of Kindergarten CandidatesI.
+A parent/guardian meeting is required for all applicant parents/guardians who do not have a child currently enrolled in the School.
+A member of the Admission Office staff will contact you to schedule your virtual or in person parent/guardian meeting.
+All parent/guardian meetings must be completed by December 15.
+For Parents/Guardians of Kindergarten CandidatesI.

-We have two limitations regarding age: (1) candidates must be at least five years old before September 1 of the year they will enter Kindergarten, and (2) they must not have turned six before June 1 of the year they will enter Kindergarten.II.
+We have two limitations regarding age: (1) candidates must be at least 5 years old before September 1 of the year they will enter Kindergarten, and (2) they must not have turned 6 before June 1 of the year they will enter Kindergarten.II.

 The number of Kindergarten candidates tested each year is limited to approximately 175 for the 42 places available in our Kindergarten class.
 The list of candidates to be tested is determined as follows:

 - The names of all SJS community candidates are placed on the list of children to be tested.
 SJS community candidates are defined as children who have a sibling attending or who graduated from St. John's and children of alumni, faculty, and staff.